Lasorda, fiery Hall of Fame Dodgers manager, dies at 93

 He had just returned home Tuesday after being hospitalized since Nov.
 8 with heart issues.

 Lasorda attended the Dodgers’ Game 6 victory over the Tampa Bay Rays on Oct.
 27 in Texas that clinched the team’s first World Series title since 1988.

+“It feels appropriate that in his final months, he saw his beloved Dodgers win the World Series for the first time since his 1988 team,” commissioner Rob Manfred said.

-He had served in the role of special adviser to team owner and chairman Mark Walter for the last 14 years, and maintained a frequent presence at games sitting in Walter’s box.
+Lasorda had served as special adviser to team owner and chairman Mark Walter for the last 14 years, and maintained a frequent presence at games sitting in Walter’s box.

+“He was a great ambassador for the team and baseball, a mentor to players and coaches, he always had time for an autograph and a story for his many fans and he was a good friend,” Walter said.
+“He will be dearly missed.”

 Lasorda worked as a player, scout, manager and front office executive with the Dodgers dating to their roots in Brooklyn.